mgroves/EmpiriCall/README.md

 * Which features are never being used?
 * Which features are used the least?
-* What features does a customer use the most/least?
+* Which features does a customer use the most/least?
 * How many different users use a feature?

 If we know the answers to these questions, then we can use it to make decisions like: